Submit Article

 • Respondent: Public Prosecutor

-• Appellant’s Grounds: Alleged errors of fact and law; and that the sentence was manifestly excessive
+• Grounds of Appeal: Alleged errors of fact and law; sentence said to be manifestly excessive

 Summary

-Koh Yong Chiah v Public Prosecutor concerned sentencing for an offence under s 182 of the Penal Code, which criminalises giving false information to a public servant with the intention (or knowledge) that the public servant will misuse lawful powers or act in breach of duty if the true facts were known.
-The appellant, an ex-school principal, pleaded guilty to falsely telling his Cluster Superintendent of the Ministry of Education that he was not having an extra-marital affair with a school vendor.
-The District Judge imposed a custodial sentence of four weeks’ imprisonment, applying general deterrence as the dominant sentencing principle.
+Koh Yong Chiah v Public Prosecutor [2016] SGHC 253 concerned sentencing guidance for offences under s 182 of the Penal Code, which criminalises giving false information to a public servant.
+The appellant, an ex-school principal, pleaded guilty to giving false information to a Cluster Superintendent of the Ministry of Education (MOE).
+The falsehood was made during an interview prompted by an anonymous complaint alleging that the appellant was having an extra-marital affair with a school vendor and that he had behaved inappropriately on school premises and overseas trips.

 What Were the Facts of This Case?

-The appellant, Koh Yong Chiah, was a 61-year-old Singapore citizen with a long career in education.
-He served as principal of four schools between 1995 and 2012 and was a Cluster Superintendent for three months in 1999, supervising school principals.
-Specifically, he was principal of Chinese High School (1999–2002), Jurong Junior College (January 2003–December 2009), and River Valley High School (December 2009–September 2012).
-His role placed him within the governance structure that approves contracts and oversees procurement decisions.
+The appellant, Koh Yong Chiah, was a 61-year-old Singapore citizen.
+He served as a principal at four different schools between 1995 and 2012 and was a Cluster Superintendent for three months in 1999, supervising school principals.
+His principal appointments included Chinese High School (1999–2002), Jurong Junior College (January 2003–December 2009), and River Valley High School (December 2009–September 2012).
+His seniority and position placed him within the MOE’s governance structure and within processes that involved oversight and approval of school procurement.

-In 2000, he became acquainted with Loke Wai Lin Ivy (“Ivy”).
-Ivy later incorporated and became the director and majority shareholder of companies providing education-related services, including overseas learning journeys and logistical services.
-The relationship between the appellant and Ivy developed into a sexual relationship that began as early as March 2001 during a school trip and continued through the period when the appellant was principal of River Valley High School.
-This relationship overlapped with the appellant’s procurement responsibilities and created a conflict of interest risk.
+In 2000, the appellant became acquainted with Ivy Loke Wai Lin.
+Ivy worked initially at the Television Corporation of Singapore, but from 2005 she incorporated and became director and majority shareholder of companies providing education-related services, including overseas learning journeys and conference management.
+These companies became vendors to schools.
+The appellant and Ivy developed a sexual relationship that began during a community service trip to Lijiang, China in March 2001 and continued through the period when he was principal of River Valley High School.

-As principal, the appellant was on panels that approved contracts awarded by his schools to vendors.
-The procurement process involved staff preparing specifications for an Invitation to Quote, evaluating bids, and recommending a preferred bid to a Quotation Approval Panel (“QAP”).
-The QAP would approve bids if it agreed with the recommendations, after which contracts were awarded to the vendor.
-In Jurong Junior College, the appellant was one of three persons on the QAP; in River Valley High School, he was one of two persons on the QAP.
-Between May and November 2005, while a QAP member, he signed off on six contracts worth $162,491.25 to Ivy’s companies.
+As principal, the appellant was on a panel that approved contracts awarded by his school to vendors.
+The procurement process involved teaching staff preparing specifications for an Invitation to Quote, evaluating bids, and recommending a preferred bid to a Quotation Approval Panel (QAP).
+The QAP would approve the bid if it agreed with the recommendations, after which the contract would be awarded to the vendor.
+In Jurong Junior College, the appellant was one of three persons on the QAP; in River Valley High School, he was one of two persons.
+Between May and November 2005, as a member of the JJC QAP, he signed off on six contracts worth a total of $162,491.25 to Ivy’s companies.

-The appeal raised two central issues.
-First, whether the District Judge erred in fact and law in determining the appropriate sentencing approach for an offence under s 182 of the Penal Code.
+The appeal raised two interrelated issues.
+First, whether the District Judge erred in fact and law in determining the appropriate sentencing framework for an offence under s 182 of the Penal Code.
 Second, whether the four-week custodial sentence was manifestly excessive in the circumstances.

 How Did the Court Analyse the Issues?